 Complaints about how we handled your information

 You have the right to complain about the way that the Inquiry collects and uses your Personal Data.
-If you wish make a complaint, please contact the Inquiry’s DPO at sam.anderson@hospitalsinquiry.scot.
+If you wish to make a complaint, please contact the Inquiry’s DPO at ann.kerr@hospitalsinquiry.scot.

 You also have the right to make a complaint to the Information Commissioners Office at scotland@ico.org.uk and 0303 123 1115 .